 MAGICapp is, along with all of the MAGIC initiatives, a totally non-profit initiative.
 We do not have, nor will we ever have, shareholders, private owners or investors expecting to get a profit.
 Every part of any funds we ever get, is used towards making your life easier.

 You can view public guidelines without logging in.
 If signed up however, you get access to more features and services.
 Signing up is totally free.
 When signed up you can create and published evidence summaries.
 You can also create guidelines in order to explore, teach or learn – but only organizations can publish guidelines.

-For your organization to start to develop and publish guidelines you currently need to contact us to set up an Administration account, but we are working towards an automatic sign-up system for developers to ease this process.
+For your organization to start to develop and publish guidelines you currently need to contact us to set up an Administration account.

 How can I collaborate or integrate with MAGICapp?